lavanyagarg112/react-web-forum/README.md

 ## To add

 (In order: )

-Add User Profile for others to see someone's profile with bio and stuff and their posts

 Can add option to user to set profile as public or private?
 Maybe even for show favourites or not?